SimonCB765/PatientExtraction/README.md

 Config file needs to contain the following fields:

 - SQLDataDirectory - The directory where the SQL dumps are.
-- FlatFileDirectory - The directory where the flat file represeation of the SQL data should be recorded.
+- FlatFileDirectory - The directory where the flat file representation of the SQL data should be recorded.

 ## Patient Extraction
 Config file needs to contain the following fields: